Metairie, Louisiana: Religion

 In Metairie, an estimated 54.1% of adult residents identified with some religion as of 2019.
 Due to Spanish and French colonial influence, Metairie and the surrounding area have an overwhelmingly Catholic populace.
 Approximately 34.6% identified with the Catholic Church, served by the Roman Catholic Archdiocese of New Orleans; 5.9% were Baptist, 3.1% Pentecostal, 1.4% Methodist, 0.6% Lutheran, 0.6% Latter-Day Saints, 0.5% Anglican, and 0.5% from another Christian group including the Metropolitan Community Church among others.

 At this survey, approximately 0.7% were Muslims and 0.4% identified with an Eastern religion such as Hinduism, Buddhism, or Sikhism; 0.6% of the community claimed affiliation with Judaism.
 Metairie is home to Congregation Gates of Prayer, a Reform synagogue, and beside it is Congregation Beth Israel, the oldest Orthodox congregation in the New Orleans metro area.
 Beth Israel constructed its new building in Metairie in 2012, several years after its building in Lakeview, New Orleans was destroyed by Hurricane Katrina.

-Economy

-Metarie has the headquarters of Rawbar Inc., which operates Acme Oyster House, a restaurant chain.